rschristopher/ischristtrue.com/src/modern-views/index.md

 > And the hour will come.
 As on the steps of an amphitheatre, the nations will group themselves around Germany to witness the terrible combat.

 Clearly the modern view traces back even further, into the reign of terror of the French Revolution.
-One cannot talk of destructive revolution without tracing it back to the French Revolution.
+In fact, one cannot talk of destructive revolution without the French Revolution.
 As Fr.
 Seraphim Rose writes,

 > The period before 1789 was called the “Old Regime,” and the period after that is the “Revolutionary Age” which is the same now as it was in the 1790’s.

-In fact, you'll find a clear lineage from the time of Robespierre and the atrocities of the French revolution, all the way to Hitler and the atrocities of the second world war, and then all the way forward to the present day to our nihilistic meaning crisis.
+You'll find a clear lineage from the time of Robespierre and the atrocities of the French revolution, all the way to Hitler and the atrocities of the second world war, and then all the way forward to the present day to our nihilistic meaning crisis.
+Always there is a destructive revolution.

-...
+Was the "Old Regime" prior to 1789 free of destructive revolutionary views?
+Turns out no.
 We can further trace the modern view back before the enlightenment, tracing through the